 Once you’ve ensured your chicken is fresh, it’s time to cook it safely.
 Here are some tips:

-- Best Way to Cook Chicken: The best way to cook chicken is to ensure it reaches a safe internal temperature.
-Cooking chicken to 165 degrees Fahrenheit is essential for killing off harmful bacteria.
+- Best Way to Cook: The best way to cook it is to ensure it reaches a safe internal temperature.
+Cooking to 165 degrees Fahrenheit is essential for killing off harmful bacteria.

-- Favorite Herbs and Spices: Adding your favorite herbs and spices can enhance the flavor of your chicken.
+- Favorite Herbs and Spices: Adding your favorite herbs and spices can enhance the flavor.
 But remember, no amount of seasoning can mask the taste of bad chicken.

-- Leftover Chicken: If you have leftover chicken, store it in an airtight container and consume it within a couple of days.
+- Leftovers: If you have leftovers, store it in an airtight container and consume it within a couple of days.
 Leftover chicken should be reheated to 165 degrees Fahrenheit to ensure it’s safe to eat.

 Common Mistakes to Avoid